tqwewe/tailwind-classes-sorter/README.md

 # Tailwind Classes Sorter

-## Sort a tailwind classlist by plugin name.
+Sort tailwind classes in order of default plugins.

 **Go from this:**